 Even teenagers can face penalties for cyberbullying.
 They will likely face issues with their school as well as issues with the law.
 You can learn more about penalties for online harassment below.

 Harassment charges can range from a misdemeanor to a Class D felony.
 The penalties for these types of crimes include:

 - Anger management or behavioral classes.

 These are some of the most common penalties that you might face for online harassment.

-If you have been charged with online harassment in Connecticut, you should contact a criminal defense lawyer as soon as possible.
+If you have been charged with online harassment, you should contact a criminal defense lawyer as soon as possible.
 A lawyer can get the facts of your case and defend you in a court of law.
 This can minimize your charges and penalties in some cases.
 If you are interested, we can set up a free consultation in which I can answer your questions about your case and help you establish a defense to the charges that you face.